-Monsoon season, while pretty, tend to be very tricky for the tourism industry in Kinnaur Valley and Kalpa region given the frequent fright of landslides that the fragile hilly terrain is accustomed to.
+The monsoon season, while pretty, tend to be very tricky for the tourism industry in Kinnaur Valley and Kalpa region given the many frights of landslides that the fragile hilly terrain experiences.
 The whole region is of Kinnaur is pretty fragile for landslides and in August, it is pretty common to experience these landslides and road-blocks.

 Kalpa in September to November

-September to mid-October is one of the best months to visit Kalpa as the apple season is going on and weather is very pleasant and favorable.
+September to mid-October is one of the best months to visit Kalpa as the apple season is going on and the weather is enjoyable and favorable.
 The roads are in much better shape as well.
 As the end of October and November comes, the winter chill starts to set in especially in morning and evening in Kalpa.

 Kalpa in December to February

 December to February period is said to be the winter months in Kinnaur Valley.
-In Kalpa, winter temperature touches -15 to -20 degree Celsius.
-Here, it should be noted that the roads to Kalpa may close with the heavy snowfall around the middle of December for a few days.
-However, the road gets open pretty quickly as soon as snow settled.
+In Kalpa, winter temperature touches -15 to -20 degrees Celsius.
+Here, you should note that the roads to Kalpa may close with the heavy snowfall around the middle of December for a few days.
+However, the road gets open pretty quickly as soon as the snow settled.
 Hence, plan your trip with buffer days in hand.